 SEND and Inclusion Transformation

 Updates on the SEND and inclusion transformation programme in Leeds.

-Following an increase in demands on service and workforce challenges resulting in a drop in statutory performance, Leeds City Council commissioned a review of its current EHC assessment, plan and annual review processes to identify key opportunities for change.
-The review so far has highlighted areas for improvement in relation to the Council’s communications, processes, support provided and consistency in approaches.
+Following an increase in demands on service and workforce challenges resulting in a drop in statutory performance, Leeds City Council accessed its EHC assessment, plan, and annual review processes to identify key opportunities for change.
+The review has identified areas for improvement in the Council's communications, processes, support provided, and consistency in approaches.

 Our aim is to implement changes and improvements, to help the Council achieve its vision, that children and young people in Leeds with SEND, have the best possible start to life and equal opportunities to learn.

-The Children and Families Department will keep you updated throughout the process and this webpage will serve as an information hub about the changes.
+The Children and Families Directorate will keep you updated throughout the process and this webpage will serve as an information hub about the changes.

-If you have any queries in relation to the project, please get in touch with us at ehcpreview@leeds.gov.uk.
+If you have any queries in relation to the programme, please get in touch with us at ehcpreview@leeds.gov.uk(link sends email).
+For further contact and support information, please read the ‘Contact and further support’ section below.

+SEND and Inclusion Transformation